Jvasileiou/OpenGL-Project/README.md

 ##### Use : Hodgeman-Sutherland Algorithm

+##### WARNING : The code is really unreadable.
+The project was created under the pressure and there was limited time!

 ### RUN only on LINUX (Ubuntu)
   $ sudo apt-get update
   $ sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev